node-red/node-red-web-nodes/darksky/README.md

 Run the following command in the root directory of your Node-RED install.
 This is usually `~/.node-red`

-        npm install node-red-node-forecastio
+        npm install node-red-node-darksky

 Usage
 -----

-Two nodes that get the weather forecast from Forecast.io.
+Two nodes that get the weather forecast from the Dark Sky weather API.

-One node polls forecast.io every 5 minutes, the other is triggered to request weather forecast data when an input is received.
+One node polls the Dark Sky api every 5 minutes, the other is triggered to request weather forecast data when an input is received.

 The user has the option of providing a date to the node instead of returning data for the next day.